eHealthAfrica/aether-stream-consumer/README.md

 }
 ```

 Looking at the input map to the stage "one" `restcall`, you can see that the behavior of the pipeline is driven directly by what is passed into the ServiceTask node's context.
+If you want this pipeline to service multiple ServiceTasks in the same workflow, each pointing to different URLs, you need to take advantage of Zeebe's local context by way of ["Input Variable Mappings"](https://docs.zeebe.io/reference/variables.html#inputoutput-variable-mappings).

 #### Use Kafka Messages to Drive Zeebe